martinqt/Crypt/readme.md

 Installing
 ----------

 Go to http://www.python.org/download/ and get, at least, the 3.0 version.

+If you want to use the graphic interface, you'll also need to install PySide.
+Make sure to downloed the version corresponding to your python installation.

 Setting up
 ----------